h4sohail/h4sohail/README.md

 - 🔭 I’m currently working on building an open source CRM dashboard for a non-profit here [gitlab.com/carletonblueprint/beneficent](https://gitlab.com/carletonblueprint/beneficent)
 - 📫 Visit my website here [hsohail.com](https://www.hsohail.com/) to reach out to me
 - 😄 My pronouns are he/him
-- ⚡ Fun fact I can speak three (non-computer) languages fluently
+- ⚡ A fun fact about me is that I can speak three (non-computer) languages fluently